02Kenzo/objectionwiki/Hacking.md

 Lets take a quick look at the project structure.

 ### external libraries
 Command line argument parsing is handled with [click](http://click.pocoo.org/5/), the REPL is handled by [python-prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit) and hook compilation (basically adding the global error handler per runtime) is handled with [jinja](http://jinja.pocoo.org/docs/2.9/).
+If you add the `-d` flag to the `explore` command to debug hooks, hooks themselves  are formatted using [jsbeautifier](https://pypi.python.org/pypi/jsbeautifier) and dumped to screen (and application log) before being handed off to Frida.

 ### code locations
 * Python methods to invoke when matched to a command live in [objection/commands](https://github.com/sensepost/objection/tree/master/objection/commands).